 The Dermacol foundation has a satin-matte finish and is easy to work with as long as you build the coverage little by little.
 If you use too much product this foundation is bound to crease and look oily after a couple of hours.
 That’s why I cannot stress enough that you do not a lot, to begin with, and set your face with a translucent powder for best results.

 The Dermacol foundation is also waterproof and has SPF 30, both of which are added bonuses for me.
-Also, the best part is that even with SPF it does not give a flashback in photographs and I use it for most of my Instagram makeup looks.
+Although, due to the SPF, this foundation does give a little bit of a flashback in photographs.
+Nonetheless, I often use it for most of my Instagram makeup looks.

 Dermacol Packaging, Price and Availability